Policy 6170.1 - Transitional Kindergarten

 Eligibility

-Parents/guardians of eligible children shall be notified of the availability of the TK program and the age, residency, and any other enrollment requirements.
-Enrollment in the transitional kindergarten program shall be voluntary.
+Parents/guardians of eligible children shall be notified of the availability of the TK program and the age, residency, immunization, and any other enrollment requirements.
+Enrollment in the TK program shall be voluntary.

 On a case-by-case basis, a child whose fifth birthday is on or before September 1 may be admitted into the district’s TK program upon request of a child’s parents/guardians, if the Superintendent or designee determines that it is in the child’s best interest.

-At any time during the school year, the district may admit into the TK program a child whose fifth birthday is after the date specified for admittance for the applicable year as described above, provided that the Superintendent or designee recommends that enrollment in a TK program is in the child’s best interest and the child’s parents/guardians approve.
+At any time during the school year, the district may admit into the TK program a child whose fifth birthday is after the date specified for admittance for the applicable year as described above, provided that upon the recommendation of the Superintendent or designee, the Board determines that enrollment in a TK program is in the child’s best interest and the child’s parents/guardians approve.

 Prior to such enrollment, the child’s parents/guardians shall be provided information regarding the advantages and disadvantages and any other explanatory information about the effect of early admittance.